RoderickNi/NSMsearch-Unfinished-/README.md

 # NSMsearch
-Python scripts for reads (containing NSM codon) identification in public data
+Python scripts for reads (containing NSM codon) identification in public transcriptome data
 ## Procedure
 ### Step1
 Create the signature sequence of each NSM